ndaniels/MRFy-ICFP/jfp.md

       - How do we feel about the code?

-      - How does making the code "more functional" affect performance}
+      - How does making the code "more functional" affect performance?